aminalhazwani/blog.newsboy.co/_posts/2014-10-13-treat-news-as-games.md

 summary:    If news organisation are not making use of the interactivity in  devices such us tablets and smartphones then the output they produce would become increasingly stale next to award-winning apps.
 ---

 What is a newsgame?
 As [Tomas Rawling](http://gamethenews.net/) says a newsgame is about engagement and it is not necessarily fun.
 It has to be topical but respecting the source material.
-It has to be gamic, palyful, interactive but not necessarily a game.
+It has to be gamic, playful, interactive but not necessarily a game.
 You should deliver more than just straight gameplay.

 <iframe width="560" height="315" src="//www.youtube.com/embed/lQuptc3w8vc" frameborder="0" allowfullscreen></iframe>